alexandre-touret/rest-apis-versioning-solution-old/docs/01-without_versioning.md

 6. Now, let's get a random book with an excerpt

-You can restart your rest-book service
+Restart your rest-book service

 ```jshelllanguage
 ./gradlew bootRun -p rest-book
 ```

-You can check it manually by running the following command:
+Check it manually by running the following command:

 ```jshelllanguage
 http :8082/books/1098 --print b | jq .excerpt